Faculty members have the majority of the responsibility of selecting appropriate new materials for the University Libraries.

 Book Budget Allocation

-50% Based on student hours sold the preceding year (May term to Spring semester).
+- 50% based on student hours sold the preceding year (May term to Spring semester)

-30% Courses listed in the undergraduate catalog
+- 30% based on number of courses listed in the catalog

-10% Book Cost Factor
+- 10% based on Materials Cost Factor*

-- Book order requests may be submitted in one of the four following ways.
+Book order requests should be submitted to the librarian serving as the department's liaison or via the online order form.
+Book order requests may be submitted in one of the following ways.

 - CHOICE Reviews - These cards are distributed to academic departments on a monthly basis.
 To order from these reviews, write on the review card the department name and the name of the faculty member submitting the order.

 - On-line ordering at: https://www.hsutx.edu/library/form_nb.htm